OdaKaiser/Study-Linux-Programming-N-System/05-signal_Vu_Exs/Ex8_Register_CtrC_SIGUSR1_SIGUSR12/README.md

 *To manually send signal, do as below:
 - open a nother terminal Ctrl + C to verify that code is running "ha ha ha".
 - run ps -aux | grep "./main" get pid of ./main
-- use kill -n 10 <pid> to use SIGUSR1
+- use kill -n 10 "<pid>" to use SIGUSR1
-- use kill -n 12 <pid> to use SIGUSR2
+- use kill -n 12 "<pid>" to use SIGUSR2

 *Codes explaination:
   - Register SIGINT print ha ha ha to stdout.
   - Register SIGUSR1 print he he he to stdout.
-  - Register SIGUSR2 print he he he to stdout.
+  - Register SIGUSR2 print hi hi hi to stdout.

 *Potential improvement : I'll write a shell script to automate the manual step.